codepath/android_guides/RxJava.md

 This example above would simply print each argument ("a", "b", "c") and then exit since each item is invoked with a call to `onNext`.
 Once all items have been invoked, the `onCompleted` method is called.

 This might seem contrived and not particularly useful in this example but as layers are built on top of these foundations, we begin to see the power of RxJava.

+For a complete list of the different ways of creating an `Observbale`, check out this [link](https://github.com/ReactiveX/RxJava/wiki/Creating-Observables).

 ### Schedulers